-AssayTo analyze the proportions of metals in an ore; to test an ore or mineral for composition, purity, weight, or other properties of commercial interest.
+Assay To analyze the proportions of metals in mineralized material; to test mineralized material for composition, purity, weight, or other properties of commercial interest.

-BFS A Bankable Feasibility Study determines if it is economically viable to develop the project, operate the facility, and bring the product to market based on:
+A Bankable Feasibility Study determines if it is economically viable to develop the project, operate the facility, and bring the product to market based on:

-Reasonable forecast market conditions - Current and forecast supply/demand and metal price.
-This must also consider smelting capacity;
+• Reasonable forecast market conditions - Current and forecast supply/demand and metal price.
+This must also consider smelting capacity: